kshenk1/pulumi-infra/README.md

 pulumi up
 ```
 > [!NOTE]
-> About `<resource_prefix from stack-condig.yaml>`: This can be whatever you want it to be.
-I've found it easy to track things by using the resource_prefix as my stack.
-Seems to make sense so far, perhaps until another scenario is hit...
+> About `<resource_prefix from stack-condig.yaml>`: This can be whatever you want it to be, and could represent different infrastructure depending on how you want to manage that infrastructure.